 32. Grated Drain Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to the issue of a relevant Construction Certificate, plans must be updated to show a grated stormwater drain constructed across the driveway adjacent to the vehicle access for both Buildings A and B.
+Prior to the issue of a relevant Construction Certificate, plans must be updated to show a grated stormwater drain constructed across the driveway adjacent to the vehicle access for Buildings A at Stage 2 and Building B at Stage 1.

 33. Flooding Planning Level